 NEVER REPLACE THE LINES WITH DIFFERENT DIAMETER OR TYPE OF LINES AS ALL GLIDERS WERE LOAD TESTED FOR SAFETY IN THEIR ORIGINAL CONFIGURATION.
 CHANGING LINE DIAMETER/STRENGTHS CAN HAVE FATAL CONSEQUENCES.

-Professional use of gliders: towing, tandem, schooling and competition flying requires more frequent line inspection and replacement of all lines.
+Professional use of gliders: towing, tandem, schooling and competition flying requires more frequent line inspection and replacement of A, B, C and brake lines.

 For replacement lines please refer to our online direct line services.